 This week in Husker history

 The week of Jan.
-20-26, looking back in stretches of years divisible by five:
+20-26, looking back in five-year intervals:

 1903: Missouri and Nebraska hit a scheduling impasse that would lead to an eight-year break in their football series.
 The teams had played each other every year from 1893 to 1902 but wouldnt meet again until 1911.